 Compliance with the Data Protection Policy and the applicable data protection laws is checked annually with data protection audits and other controls.
-The performance of these controls is the responsibility of the Global Data Protection Officer.
+The performance of these controls is the responsibility of the Data Protection Representatives.
 The results of the data protection controls must be reported to the Global Data Protection Officer and the responsible FPT Software board member (CFO).
 On request, the results of data protection controls will be made available to the responsible data protection authority.
 The responsible data protection authority can perform its own controls of compliance with the regulations of this Policy, as permitted under national law.

 For every employee processing personal data, it is mandatory to join the Personal Data Protection training on e-campus (FPT Software Training Platform) including a successful exam before starting personal data processing.
 An annually refresh training is also mandatory.